+ELEC 621 Renewable Energy Resources and Technologies 3(3,0)

-3(3,0) This course This course covers renewable energy technologies from the engineering point of view applications, engineering calculations and design, feasibility and so on.
-The main aim nain aim of the course is to provide the student with a systematic understanding of current current knowledge, p problems and insight into the field of renewable energy technologi es.
+This course covers renewable energy technologies from the engineering point of view: applications, engineering calculations and design, feasibility and so on.
+The main aim of the course is to provide the student with a systematic understanding of current knowledge, problems and insight into the field of renewable energy technologies.

-ELEC 622 The Smart Grid
+ELEC 622 | The Smart Grid